jakemcc/jakemccrary.com/source/_posts/2017-05-29-using-comm-to-verify-matching-content.md

 ---
 layout: post
-title: "Using comm to verify matching content"
+title: "Using comm to verify file content matches"
 date: 2017-05-29 09:12:32 -0500
 comments: true
 published: false
 description: comm is a useful command line tool for looking for common and unique lines in files.
-keywords: 'comm, utilities, linux, sort, cut'
+keywords: 'comm, utilities, linux, sort, cut, osx, tools'
 categories:
 - utilities
 - linux
+- osx
+- tools
 ---

 I recently found myself in a situation where I needed to confirm that a process took in a tab separated file, did some processing, and then output a new file containing the original columns with some additional ones.
 The feature I was adding allowed the process to die and restart while processing the input file and pick up where it left off.

-I needed to confirm the output had data for every line.
-I hadn't used it in a while, but I reached to `comm` to help me out.
+I needed to confirm the output had data for every line in the input.
+I reached to the command line tool `comm`.

 Below is a made up input file.